Basic principles of web programming

 • for a site user, a generic excuse page must be shown

 5. Errors shouldn't be swept under the rug.
-This includes not only the use of the infamous @ operator but some other techniques that aren't percepted as being evil by the general audience, but really are.
+This includes not only the use of the infamous @ operator but some other techniques that aren't considered evil by the general audience, but really are.
 Such as

 • silencing errors with error_reporting(0).
-This function has nothing to do with displaying errors and hence should never be used for the purpose.
-Which is fulfilled by the completely different option, surprisingly called display_errors.
+This function has nothing to do with displaying errors and hence should never be used for the purpose(which is fulfilled by completely different option, surprisingly called display_errors).
 Whereas error_reporting should be set at E_ALL whenever possible

-• problem checking without an articulated outcome.
+• checking for problems without articulated outcome.
 A very typical example is

 // do stuff